thinktecture/relayserver/Documentation/en/relayserver.md

 - Optimizations

-  * Memory consumption of the Relay server and On-Premises connectors has been reduced.
+  * Memory consumption of the RelayServer and On-Premises connectors has been reduced.
 Additionally we optimized general performance to make the system more efficient.

 - Security improvements

-  * It is now possible to deactivate features of the Relay server (Relaying, On Premises connections, Management Web) specifically.
+  * It is now possible to deactivate features of the RelayServer (Relaying, On Premises connections, Management Web) specifically.
 Also, when enabled, it is possible to allow access globally or only from localhost.
   * All dashboard and info endpoints now require authorization
   * Error messages do not contain stack traces anymore
   * Changing a users password now requires the current password